The Natal Battlefields Tour – 2 Days (Code: SCDF)

 DAY 1 Durban – Pietermaritzburg – Spionkop – Ladysmith – Talana (Battlefields)

-Our tour to the battlefields takes us westwards to Pietermaritzburg, the capital of KwaZulu-Natal, for a brief city tour.
+Our 2 Day Battlefield Guided Tour to the battlefields takes us westwards to Pietermaritzburg, the capital of KwaZulu-Natal, for a brief city tour.
 Stop at the railway station where Mahatma Gandhi was thrown off the train because of the colour of his skin.

 Then onwards to the hills where the Battle of Spionkop took place.
 Here, famous personalities like Winston Churchill, Mahatma Gandhi and General Louis Botha, were active in different capacities.
 Standing on the spot, the terrible incident unfolds again.
 At Ladysmith visit the Siege Museum for an insight into the siege of Ladysmith and stories of suffering and heroism.
 Overnight outside Dundee after we visit the Talana Battlefield – the site of the first battle of the Anglo-Boer War.
 Overnight at the Battlefields Lodge.